Russia: Alexei Navalny to spend over 2.5 years in prison | DW | 02.02.2021

 A Russian court ordered on Monday the opposition leader Alexei Navalny is set to spend two years and eight months behind bars for violating the terms of his probation over a 2014 money laundering case.
 While the ruling calls for a 3.5-year prison term, the court will shorten the sentence due to the 10 months Navalny had spent under house arrest.

-A Moscow court on Tuesday decided that opposition figure Alexei Navalny should face prison time following a tense hearing at a Moscow courthouse.
-Prosecutors allege he violated the terms of his probation, but Navalny and other government critics see it as a bid to silence the Kremlin opponent.
+The ruling on Alexei Navalny comes after a tense hearing at a Moscow courthouse.
+Navalny and other government critics reject the claims of violating parole and describe the process as an attempt to silence him.

 During the hearing, Navalny said his trial was aimed at making people afraid.
 He blamed the charges against him on Russian President Vladimir Putin.